RodneyMM/zero_day/README.md

-My first readme for the project
+My first readme for the project.